Federal Quota Program

 In Tennessee, funds are allocated to three accounts depending on whether a student is registered as part of the Tennessee School for the Blind, a public school system, or a private-non-public educational agency.
 Dr. Allen Huang, Director of the TN Resource Center for the Visually Impaired, is the Ex-Officio Trustee for Tennessee's three Federal Quota accounts.

-The 2024 Federal Quota program census has begun.
-LEA's should begin and complete their student updating responsibilities NOW:
+The 2025 Federal Quota program census has begun.
+LEAs should begin and complete their student updating responsibilities NOW:

 The Federal Quota census consists of the following: